 Floods are not the only cause of extensive water damage to homes and businesses.

 During a flood event or even due to a septic or sewer system failure sanitary sewer lines can cause a backup of sewage into your home or business through drain pipes.

-When these backups occure they not only cause damage that is difficult and expensive to repair, but also create health hazards which can make your family or your patrons ill.
+When these backups occur they not only cause damage that is difficult and expensive to repair but also create health hazards that can make your family or your patrons ill.

-Most homeowner and business insurance policies exclude sewer backup coverage unless specific sewer backup coverage is added to the policy as a additional rider.
+Most homeowners and business insurance policies exclude sewer backup coverage unless specific sewer backup coverage is added to the policy as an additional rider.

 The additional cost of the rider is nominal relative to the risk.

 As a business or homeowner, you are responsible for the maintenance Most homeowners and business owners may not realize that they are responsible for the maintenance and repair of their house or sewer lateral – the pipeline between the city sanitary sewer main, usually located under the street, and the building.
 The sewer lateral is owned and maintained by the property owner including any part that may extend into the street or public right of way.
 A cracked or deteriorated lateral or one filled with tree roots can allow groundwater to seep into the system, contributing to the possible sewer backup problems.

 Blockages due to Tree Roots: Shrubs and trees seeking moisture can make their way in to sewer line cracks causing extensive damage.
 They may start out small, getting into a small crack in the pipe; but as the tree or shrub continues to grow, so does the root.
 Tree roots can enter the service pipe at joints and cause blockages.
 They can also travel a long way, and roots from different types of trees act differently.
 If you suspect that city trees are responsible for sewer line damage, your plumber can contact the city, and samples of the roots will be used to help identify the trees and who is responsible for cleanup.
 Sometimes a blockage is the result of a combination of city and private trees.
 In this case, costs are split between the city and the property owner.